andjimbon/andjimbon.github.io/sample_page.md

 ## what is the average price of printed books and eBooks in Colombian Market?

 **Project description:** The main objective of this project, is to calculate the average price of new printed books and ebooks in Colombia.
-To do so, it takes as reference one of the best library online in Colombia - Libreria de la U (https://www.libreriadelau.com/) - to scrape thousends of book items.
+To do so, it takes as reference one of the best library online in Colombia - Libreria de la U [Libreria de la U](https://www.libreriadelau.com/)- to scrape thousends of book items.

 Scraping Date: March 2020